FossCrunch/Pro/_posts/Explainer/2018-05-09-What is Near Share ? in Windows 10 April 2018 Update.md

 ---
 layout: article
+post: true
+id: dk0006
 title: What is Near Share ? in Windows 10 April 2018 Update
 date: 2018-05-10 17:00
 category: Explainer
+keywords: [ fosscrunch, Explainer, near share, windows 10, windows 10 file sharing, file sharing, wireless file sharing, build 17035, nearby sharing, share files, windows 10 guide, windows, howto, windows insider, technology, internet, computing, open source, linux, android, security, privacy ]
-tags: near-share windows10 windows-10-file-sharing file-sharing wireless-file-sharing build-17035 nearby-sharing share-files windows-10-guide windows-howto windows-insider technology internet computing open-source linux android security privacy
+tags: Explainer near-share windows10 windows-10-file-sharing file-sharing wireless-file-sharing build-17035 nearby-sharing share-files windows-10-guide windows-howto windows-insider internet computing open-source linux android security privacy
 author: Dhinesh Kumar M
 permalink: microsoft-near-share/
 description: Near Share is the file sharing system that will allow you to share web pages, image's, videos and documents, etc between two PC.
 This was first introduced as part of Windows 10 Insider Build 17035.
 imageurl: /assets/img/main/2018-05-05-microsoft-near-share.jpg
 thumbimageurl: /assets/img/thumbnail/2018-05-05-microsoft-near-share.jpg
 posterurl: /assets/img/poster/2018-05-05-microsoft-near-share.jpg
-post: true
 ---
 <p><span class="first-letter">M</span>icrosoft has introduced a new built-in file sharing system called <strong>Near Share</strong>.
 This was first introduced as part of Windows 10&rsquo;s Insider<strong> Build 17035</strong>, it is an ad-hoc replacement for the traditional USB drives.
-If you have ever used Apple's AirDrop, Near Share is similar to that.</p>
+If you have ever used Apple's AirDrop, Near Share is similar to that.
+Ok let's dig out more about Near Share.</p>
 <h3><strong>What is Near Share?</strong></h3>
 <p>Near Share is the file sharing system that will allow you to share <strong>web pages, image's, videos and documents</strong>, etc between two PC.
 Near Share uses either Bluetooth or Wifi to share files, Windows automatically chooses between<strong> Bluetooth and WiFi</strong>.
 To enable Near Share, both PCs should be up-to-date with <strong>Windows April 2018 Update</strong>.</p>
 <p>Microsoft has Integrated Near Share completely in Windows 10, You can use Near Share in</p>